microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/examples/v1.0-beta/Update-MgPlace.md

 	Capacity =
 	IsWheelChairAccessible = $false
 }
-Update-MgPlace -PlaceId $placeId -BodyParameter $params
+Update-MgBetaPlace -PlaceId $placeId -BodyParameter $params
 ```
-This example shows how to use the Update-MgPlace Cmdlet.
+This example shows how to use the Update-MgBetaPlace Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).